Siebrex/Siebrex/README.md

 * Hi, my name is Jade, I'm graduated in law school :flushed:, but I'm trying to find my way on the incredible world of programming :sparkles:.

-* I consider myself a very calm and loving person, a huge fan of sports, passionate about biking, in love with animals and learning new things :grin:.
+* I consider myself a very calm and lovely person, a huge fan of sports, passionate about biking, in love with animals and learning new things :grin:.

 * So I'm basic an :alien: in this world.
 I’m currently learning HTML, CSS, JavaScript and Java **on my own**.